-- Europe 2020 - Territorial Agenda of the European Union 2020 - Commission's legislative package for the new Cohesion policy - 5th Report on Economic, Social and Territorial cohesion, - Regional challenges in the perspectives of 2020 Regions 2020 and on national and regional strategies, first of all the National Reform Programmes (NRP).
+- Europe 2020 - Territorial Agenda of the European Union 2020 - Commission's legislative package for the new Cohesion policy - 5th Report on Economic, Social and Territorial cohesion, - Regional challenges in the perspectives of 2020 Regions 2020 and on national and regional strategies, above all, the National Reform Programmes (NRP).

-The chosen programme strategy is taking into account the content of the Position Paper of the EC.
-For Austria the main identified challenges in this Position Paper are related to innovation, the labour market, the reduction of CO2 emissions and resource efficiency.
-For the Czech Republic the main challenges formulated are related to research and innovation system and competitiveness, education system, labour market, infrastructure development, resource efficiency and public administration.
+The chosen programme strategy takes into account the content of the Position Paper of the EC.
+For Austria, the main challenges identified in this Position Paper are related to innovation, the labour market, the reduction of CO2 emissions and resource efficiency.
+For the Czech Republic the main challenges formulated are related to research and innovation, competitiveness, the education system, the labour market, infrastructure development, resource efficiency and public administration.

-Following the orientation of the Europe 2020 strategy and the Territorial Agenda 2020 and taking into account the specific characteristics and challenges analyzed for the Austrian-Czech border region the main elements of the programme's strategy are:
+Taking guidance from the Europe 2020 strategy and the Territorial Agenda 2020, and with a view to the specific characteristics and challenges analyzed for the Austrian-Czech border region, the main elements of the programme's strategy are:

-- Strengthening the existing co-operation and communication structures and the institutional capacities - Developing an innovative and skill oriented economic and social system - Securing the regional, social and cross border accessibility in regard to jobs, housing, public and private services, innovation and know-how, natural and cultural assets - Strengthening the regional economies' resilience to climate risks
+- Strengthening the existing cooperation and communication structures and the institutional capacities - Developing an innovative and skill-oriented economic and social system

-- Improving the quality of the natural and cultural resources - Harmonising the (regional) legal and institutional framework
+- Securing regional, social and cross-border accessibility in regard to jobs, housing, public and private services, innovation and know-how, natural and cultural assets - Strengthening the regional economies' resilience to climate risks - Improving the quality of the natural and cultural resources - Harmonising the (regional) legal and institutional framework

-The cooperation programme AT-CZ will contribute to Europe 2020 through investing in the following thematic objectives (TOs):
+The cooperation programme AT-CZ will contribute to Europe 2020 by investing in the following thematic objectives (TOs):

-- TO 1: Strengthening research, technological development and innovation - TO 6: Preserving and protecting the environment and promoting resource efficiency - TO 10: Investing in education, training and vocational training for skills and lifelong learning by developing education and training infrastructure - TO 11: Enhancing institutional capacity of public authorities and stakeholders and efficient public administration through actions to strengthen the institutional capacity and the efficiency of public administrations and public services related to the implementation of the ERDF, and in support of actions under the ESF to strengthen the institutional capacity and the efficiency of public administration of public administrations. - Technical Assistance (TA)
+- TO 1: Strengthening research, technological development and innovation - TO 6: Preserving and protecting the environment and promoting resource efficiency - TO 10: Investing in education, training and vocational training for skills and lifelong learning by developing educational and training infrastructure - TO 11: Enhancing the institutional capacity of public authorities, stakeholders and public administrations by actions to strengthen the institutional capacity and the efficiency of public administrations and public services related to the implementation of the ERDF; to support actions under the ESF to strengthen the institutional capacity and the efficiency of public administrations - Technical Assistance (TA)

-1.1.2.
-Justification for the choice of thematic objectives and corresponding investment priorities
+1.1.2 Justification for the choice of thematic objectives and corresponding investment priorities